Effects of Music

-Some studies indicate that children who are allowed to listen to music containing sexually explicit lyrics such as some rap music, violent music or even heavy metal music have a tendency to be more emotionally charged, depressed, emotionally confused and sometimes even suicidal or homicidal.
+Some studies indicate that children who are allowed to listen to music containing sexually explicit lyrics such as some rap music, violent music or heavy metal music have a tendency to be more emotionally charged, depressed, emotionally confused and sometimes even suicidal or homicidal.

 Many people would argue this theory as in our society, there are many genres of music that advocate abrasive, loud, and over-stimulating songs.

 That said, one thing that should be addressed regarding kids' music is lyrics.
-Children that are exposed to the above kinds of music will definitely be stimulated but will the stimulation have a good effect or a bad effect?
+Children who are exposed to the above kinds of music will definitely be stimulated but will the stimulation have a good effect or a bad effect?
 Children tend to remember everything they hear so being exposed to inappropriate language or music that promotes violence or racial slurs can influence children to adopt this kind of attitude.

 Even certain levels of tonality in music can have a detrimental effect on children.
 It’s said that the shrill screeching of guitars or other instruments in heavy metal music can have a disquieting effect on children exposed to it and can cause nervousness, anxiety, and depression.
 While advocates claim that they seem to be "tuning it out," another theory is that they are retreating into an avoidant place and it may, in fact, be damaging their psyche.

-It calls to mind my one and only bad experience with music in my own life.
+This calls to mind my one and only bad experience with music.
 As a toddler, my mother, who is a music teacher, used to play music all the time.
 On the piano, on the radio, on the "record player."
 However, there was one song—Teddy Bear Picnic—that I will never forget.
 For some reason, I had a horrible reaction to that song.
 Why?
 Maybe it's too low tonally or it's too “gloomy” or just plain too “something.”
 I started to cry each and every time she played it and became inconsolable.
 I can still remember this vividly.
 It wasn’t because of the teddy bears because I loved teddy bears.
 It wasn't because of the words because I didn't even know the words.
 It was just the music itself.
 She thought it was comical I guess so she kept playing it.